-Dunwoody offering ‘Walk with a Doc’ program in city parks
+Dunwoody offering ‘Walk with a Doc’ program in Brook Run Park

 The city of Dunwoody is partnering this fall with Emory Saint Joseph’s Hospital to offer a “Walk with a Doc” program that allows community members a chance to walk the trails of city parks with a local physician who will talk health issues and answer questions.

 The first “Walk with a Doc” program is Sept.
-9 from 9 a.m. to 10 a.m. at Brook Run Park.
-Future walks will be held on the second Saturday of each month.
+9 from 9 a.m. to 10 a.m. at Brook Run Park on the front field, opposite the playground.
+There will be a directional signage and an event banner on site the day of the event.

+Future walks will be held on the second Saturday of each month and will also be held at Brook Run Park.

 Participants will be able to take a stroll in the park with Dr. Stephen Szabo, director of community oncology at Winship Cancer Institute at Emory Saint Joseph’s who specializes in the treatment of breast cancer, gastrointestinal cancers and benign hematology.